-Maker, Volunteer, Over-Doer
+Maker, Manager, Over-Doer

 If you spend any time around the shop you will hear this name a lot.
 He has been known to tear things apart for their useful parts or just for fun.
 He is also a generally helpful hand and will gladly lend help to anyone.